raspberrypi/style-guide/README.md

 ###I

+*   I2C - Inter-Integrated Circuit, used for peripherals on the Pi.
 *   IBM (company name)
 *   IC – integrated circuit
 *   ICT – information and communications technology, **not** information and communication technology